6ce/eau-pc-checker/README.md

 - Source Usage Tutorial: https://streamable.com/k1ifc1
 - Building Tutorial: https://streamable.com/nhe7rn

-# Features
-- Checks if Bloxstrap folder exists
-  - Saves user's FFlags to a JSON file
-  - Gets references of Bloxstrap in logs (times the user used it when playing Roblox)
-- Checks for macro usage programs:
-  - AutoHotkey
-  - Logitech G Hub
-    - Saves G Hub LUA scripts to a JSON file
-  - Razer Synapse
-- Checks for script executors
-  - Solara
-  - Wave
-- Gets & saves list of used Roblox accounts

 # Usage
 ### Running from releases - useful for distributing to users you want to check
 1. Download the latest `pc-checker.exe` from the [releases page](https://github.com/6ce/eau-pc-checker/releases/)